slidejoe/git-about-best-practices/slides.md

 <!-- Choice of git client isn't an excuse either - you can even do the on the command line by passing in two "message" parameters -->

 ---
+layout: image-right
+image: /media/link-to-issues.jpg
+background-size: contain
+---

 ## Link commits to issues

 - Include the title of the issue/item
 - Include an ID or link to the issue

 GitKraken lets you hook up your issue tracker to your git repos so you can automatically stick an issue number into the branch name (and therefore in the merge commit too!)

   <!-- TODO:Image -->